 Eeyore: Depressive Disorder.
 He always has a bleak outlook on life, and never feels any positive emotions like happiness and excitement.

 Christopher Robin: Schizophrenia.
 It is believed that all the characters from above are manifested depending on Christopher’s mood.

 Are you seeking teaching or support work with special needs children in England or Wales?

-If you are looking for school based work and are not already registered with Axcis, why not get in touch and send us your CV or register today and find out how we can assist you?
+If you are looking for school based work in England or Wales and are not already registered with Axcis, why not get in touch and send us your CV or register today and find out how we can assist you?
 We have offices nationwide and a team of expert consultants who have proven relationships with specialist and mainstream schools in your area, so if you need work, why not register now?
 It’s free and takes just a few minutes – what do you have to lose?